hohojo/UD_Xibe_IU/README.md

 # Summary

-The UD Xibe Treebank is a corpus of the Xibe language.
+The UD Xibe Treebank is a corpus of the Xibe language (ISO 639-3: *sjo*).
 The data come from two sources: grammar book examples and newspaper (Cabcal News).
 It is annotated natively under the UD annotation scheme.

 # Introduction